databricks/spark-knowledgebase/troubleshooting/data_locality.md

 # Data Locality

-Spark is a data parallel processing framework, which means it will execute tasks as close to where the data lives as possible.
+Spark is a data parallel processing framework, which means it will execute tasks as close to where the data lives as possible (i.e. minimize data transfer).

 ## Checking Locality
 The best means of checking whether a task ran locally is to inspect a given stage in the Spark UI.
 Notice from the screenshot below that the "Locality Level" column displays which locality a given task ran with.